Ph.D. Molecular Biophysics and Biochemistry — Yale University

 B.A.
 Chemistry — Hendrix College

-Kelley Rogers is the Technical Program Manager for the National Institute for Innovation in Manufacturing Biopharmaceuticals (NIIMBL) at the National Institute of Standards and Technology (NIST) Office of Advanced Manufacturing (OAM).
+Kelley Rogers is the Technical Program Manager for the National Institute for Innovation in Manufacturing Biopharmaceuticals (NIIMBL) at the NIST Office of Advanced Manufacturing.
 Kelley received a Ph.D. in Molecular Biophysics and Biochemistry from Yale University and a B.A. in Chemistry from Hendrix College.

 In addition to her professional positions, Kelley has been an active advocate for educational issues in Maryland, and for organizations that promote science education for children.

 As the Technical Program Manager, Kelley is responsible for technical quality and coordination with NIIMBL, a NIST-sponsored Manufacturing USA institute whose mission is to accelerate biopharmaceutical manufacturing innovation in the United States.